 The Veterans Health Administration is America’s largest integrated healthcare system, serving 9 million enrolled veterans each year.2 But members of the military pay Social Security payroll taxes, so they may qualify for Medicare coverage, as well.

-Here are some things to consider as you explore your options.
+Here are some things to keep in mind as you explore your Medicare options.

 If you worked and paid Social Security taxes for at least 10 years, you’re eligible for premium-free Medicare Part A. Part A helps provide hospital coverage, skilled nursing facility care, hospice care and home healthcare.

 For 2022, the standard premium for Medicare Part B, which helps cover outpatient care and durable medical equipment, among other services, is $170.10.